• Skip to primary navigation

 • Vanilla bean paste - I am in love with vanilla bean paste.
 It's basically a sweeter and more concentrated form of vanilla extract, and it is made from crushed up vanilla beans rather than just alcohol steeped in vanilla beans.
 If you don't want to invest in vanilla bean paste (you really should!), you can use the same amount of vanilla extract with decent results.

-• Melted butter - This recipe doesn't call for a lot of butter (only 3 tablespoons which is slightly less than half of a stick), but the better is essential to the taste and consistency of the filling.
+• Melted butter - This recipe doesn't call for a lot of butter (only 3 tablespoons which is slightly less than half of a stick), but the butter is essential to the taste and consistency of the filling.

 • 1 pinch of salt - Even though it's a tiny amount, don't skip this.
 It helps to balance the extreme sweetness of the corn syrup and brown sugar.